mschubring/MnemeScan/README.md

 # MnemeScan
-first of all it is an trainings project of mine. primary function should be to scan periodicaly wireless networks in range, temporary store then and hand them of to an other service for further processing.
+first of all it is an trainings-project. primary function should be to scan periodically wireless networks in range, temporary store and hand them to another service for further processing.

 # motivation
-for an nother project of mine I do need data to playing around with some "larger" amount of data ...
-I just need some data! for playtime :-) all day long I carry my mobile phone time to get adantage out of it
+for another project of mine, I do need data to play around with some "larger" amount of data all day long I do carry my mobile phone time to get some advantage out of it!

+... naaahh what ever, I just need some data! for playtime :-)

 # features
-* scan and store periodicaly all available wireless networks in range
+* scan and store periodically all available wireless networks in range
  * with date /time
  * with SSID
  * with MAC address(?)
  * with type of used securrety (open, WEP, WPA, WPA2)
  * with signal strengh
  * with GPS data
-* transfere via REST-APT to other service for further processing
+* transfer via REST-APT to another service for further processing

 # dependancies
 * degger2
 * ...

 # compile and use
-**FIXME** - extend build and use commands
+**FIXME**
 ´´´
 gradle build
 ´´´